Skip to main content

 49%

-• The game offers a unique blend of dark humor and B-movie atmosphere, making it entertaining for fans of the genre.
+• The game offers a unique B-movie atmosphere with dark humor and entertaining references.

-• The game is riddled with bugs, crashes frequently, and has long loading times, making it frustrating to play.
+• The game is plagued by numerous bugs, crashes, and poor performance, making it frustrating to play.

-• There is no options menu for adjusting controls or settings, requiring players to edit configuration files manually.
+• There is a lack of basic options, requiring players to edit configuration files to change controls.

 • humor